pikanyar/liri-node-app-/README.md

 ## Commands to run LIRI

-1. node liri.js movie-this '<movie name here>'
+1. node liri.js movie-this 'movie name'

 This will output the following information to your terminal/bash window: